Open letter to Gorbachev: Impact

 Today, the former Soviet Republics of Estonia, Russia and Ukraine each impose a degree of land-value taxation.
-British economist Fred Harrison worked closely with Russia's State Duma in regards to tax reform during the 1990s.
+British economist and fellow Georgist Fred Harrison worked closely with Russia's State Duma in regards to tax reform during the 1990s.

 According to Nicolaus Tideman, who organised the gathering of signatures for the letter, claimed in an email to a person that someone with access to Gorbachev's private papers had seen the letter with a notation spelling "This looks interesting.
 Perhaps we should follow up."

 Similar work

-A similar argument in favour of the USSR moving towards a system of land-value taxation was made in an opinion piece in the New York Times authored by "Achilles Fexas", titled Gorbachev Can Test Henry George's Theory.
+A similar argument in favour of the USSR moving towards a system of land-value taxation was made in an opinion piece in the New York Times authored by Achilles Fexas, titled Gorbachev Can Test Henry George's Theory.